-Regulation (EC) no 258/97 provides that foods or food ingredients which have not been used for human consumption to a significant degree within the European Union before 15 may 1997 are novel foods, or novel food ingredients.
-According to that regulation all novel foods or novel food ingredients must be submitted to a risk assessment and must receive an authorization of the European Commission before they may be placed legally on the Community market.
+Regulation (EC) N° 258/97 stipulates that food or food ingredients which have not been used before 15 May 1997 for human consumption to a significant degree within the European Union are novel foods or novel food ingredients.
+Under this Regulation, a risk assessment shall be undertaken for all novel foods and novel food ingredients and an authorization shall be delivered by the European Commission before they are allowed to be placed on the market.

 |African migratory locust

 ||Schistocerca americana gregaria

 Attention!
 Persons suffering from allergies to crustaceans and shellfish and/or dust mite may have an allergic reaction to the consumption of insects.

 The general principles of the food law apply to the placing on the market of these species, amongst other things the application of the good hygienic practices, traceability, compulsory notification, labelling and the implementation of a self-checking system based on the HACCP-principles.